-- Acute severe ulcerative colitis: This is an acute form ulcerative colitis that affects the entire colon and results in severe symptoms such as diarrhea, fatigue, abdominal cramps, and fever.
+- Acute severe ulcerative colitis: This is an acute form that affects the entire colon and results in severe symptoms such as diarrhea, fatigue, abdominal cramps, and fever.
 Many patients with this condition are often unable to eat due to nausea.

 What are the symptoms of ulcerative colitis?

 Depending upon which part of the colon is affected by this condition, the symptoms can vary widely.
 Some common symptoms include:

 - Rectal pain with or without bleeding

 - Inability to defecate

 - Unexplained weight loss